-- This boat is to always display a clearly VISIBLE flag whilst appointed the Lead Boat.
-If for whatever reason this boat abandons the role of Lead Boat it must, before departing the area, give its replacement boat the flag for the competitors to follow. - This boat is to remain at least 250 metres in front of the field and show the general direction to the next turning buoy and finish line. - This boat will carry an official appointed by the Race Director who will report on weather conditions if they start to deteriorate during the event. - All competitors are to follow the Lead Boat irrespective of what was displayed on the course map or told at the regatta/race briefings.
+- 1 This boat is to always display a clearly VISIBLE flag whilst appointed the Lead Boat.
+If for whatever reason this boat abandons the role of Lead Boat it must, before departing the area, give its replacement boat the flag for the competitors to follow. - 2 This boat is to remain at least 250 metres in front of the field and show the general direction to the next turning buoy and finish line. - 3 This boat will carry an official appointed by the Race Director who will report on weather conditions if they start to deteriorate during the event.
+The Race Director MUST ensure that Captain of the Lead Boat has a thorough knowledge of the race course and is aware of all forecast environmental conditions. - 4 All competitors are to follow the Lead Boat irrespective of what was displayed on the course map or told at the regatta/race briefings.
 There may be a safety reason for the change of course.
-A black flag should be raised to signal a change of course, but regardless you must follow the lead boat. - Once this boat has reached the finish line it is to remain there until the last canoe has crossed the finish line or as directed otherwise to do so by the Race Director. - The crew will report to the Race Director confirming that all competitors have completed the event. - 7 The crew is to report any infringement of the Regatta Rules to the Race Director. - 8 The call sign of this boat is "Lead Boat".
+A black flag should be raised to signal a change of course, but regardless you must follow the lead boat.

+- 5 If a significant change of course is required, the Lead Boat should broadcast this to all Support craft who should endeavour to inform racing canoes of the change. - 6 Once this boat has reached the finish line it is to remain there until the last cance has crossed the finish line or as directed otherwise to do so by the Race Director. - 7 The crew will report to the Race Director confirming that all competitors have completed the event. - 8 The crew is to report any infringement of the Regatta Rules to the Race Director. - 9 The call sign of this boat is "Lead Boat". - 10 This boat must be capable of direct communication with the Race Director and other officials.